Clinical Trials Using WT1 Protein-derived Peptide Vaccine DSP-7888

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

-A Study of DSP-7888 Dosing Emulsion in Combination With Immune Checkpoint Inhibitors in Adult Subjects With Advanced Solid Tumors
+A Study of DSP-7888 Dosing Emulsion in Combination With Immune Checkpoint Inhibitors in Adult Patients With Advanced Solid Tumors

-This is a Phase 1b / 2, open label, multicenter study of DSP 7888 in combination with checkpoint inhibitors (Nivolumab or Pembrolizumab) in adult patients with solid tumors, that consists of 2 parts: dose search part of the study (Phase 1b) and the dose expansion part of the study (Phase 2).
+This is a Phase 1b / 2, open-label, multicenter study of DSP-7888 in combination with checkpoint inhibitors (nivolumab or pembrolizumab) in adult patients with solid tumors, that consists of 2 parts: dose search part of the study (Phase 1b) and the dose expansion part of the study (Phase 2).
 In Phase 1b of this study there will be 2 arms: Arm 1 and Arm 2.
-In Arm 1, there will be 6 to 12 patients who will be dosed with DSP 7888 and Nivolumab and in Arm 2 there will be 6 to 12 patients who will be dosed with DSP-7888 and Pembrolizumab.
-Once the recommended dose is determined in Arm 1 / Phase 1b, patients will be enrolled in Arm 1 of Phase 2 of the study.
+In Arm 1, there will be 6 to 12 patients who will be dosed with DSP-7888 and nivolumab and in Arm 2 there will be 6 to 12 patients who will be dosed with DSP-7888 and pembrolizumab.
+Once the recommended dose is determined in Phase 1b, platinum-resistant ovarian cancer (PROC) patients will be enrolled in Phase 2 of the study with DSP-7888, exploring the combination with pembrolizumab (Arm 2).
+In Phase 2, approximately 40 patients with PROC will be initially enrolled.

 Location: 3 locations